-CRISIL Privacy
+CRISIL Privacy Notice

 CRISIL respects your privacy.
-We may use your contact information, such as your name, address, and email id to fulfil your request and service your account and to provide you with additional information from CRISIL.
-For further information on CRISIL's privacy policy please visit www.crisil.com.
+We may use your personal information, such as your name, location, contact number and email id to fulfil your request, service your account and to provide you with additional information from CRISIL.
+For further information on CRISIL's privacy policy please visit www.crisil.com/privacy.